mad-lab-fau/tpcp/docs/guides/algorithm_evaluation.rst

     Traditional algorithms without any data-trained aspects fall into this group.
     Hence, this group has just *parameters*.
     All "traditional" algorithm fall into this category.
-    For example, in the context of biosignal analysis, the Pan-Tompkins algorithm to detect R-peaks in a ECG signal or the algorithm by Rammpp et al. to detect heel strikes in a IMU data of walking (TODO: add cites).
+    For example, in the context of biosignal analysis, the Pan-Tompkins algorithm to detect R-peaks in a ECG signal [1]_ or the algorithm by Rammpp et al. to detect heel strikes in a IMU data of walking [2]_.
     Such algorithms, have a couple of parameters (like filter coefficients or the size of search windows), that can either be kept at there "default" values provided in literature or could be optimized by using a brute-force method, to improve results for certain scenarios.